Why Stress, Fertility Treatments and Menopause can enhance cardiac risks in womens

 Cardiovascular disease (CVD) is a leading cause of death worldwide for men and women.
-Although mortality rates have decreased due to early and advanced diagnosis, prevention, and cure, Ischemic Heart Disease (IHD) or CVD is rapidly increasing among women compared to men in India.
+According to Dr. Ashima Bhelotkar, consultant CTVS/Heart Transplant, Fortis Hospital Anandapur that, although mortality rates have decreased due to early and advanced diagnosis, prevention, and cure, Ischemic Heart Disease (IHD) or CVD is rapidly increasing among women compared to men in India.
 The cardiovascular disease mortality and diseases burden ratio in women v/s men from 2000 to 2017 has increased from 0.64 to 0.72 for mortality and 0.58 to 0.63 for disease.

 Cardiometabolic risk factors like menopause, BMI, diabetes, hypertension, tobacco, and periodontal infections have increased more rapidly among women in India.
 According to a report by American Heart Association in 2000, 70 percent of women develop cardiovascular diseases after menopause, and 30 percent develop osteoporosis.